Coping with peak packaging demand

 Streamlining picking and packing processes to avoid customer disappointment

-Successful Black Friday promotions put a massive strain on a business’ packaging and create significant disruption throughout their operations.
+Successful Black Friday promotions put a massive strain on a business’s packaging and create significant disruption throughout its operations.

 Delays in shipping orders can be disastrous – with consumers expecting delivery within 1 to 2 days on average.
 Failing to hit promised delivery times can cause cancelled orders or result in losing repeat business.

-Preventing these problems is where the correct warehousing and picking bin setups are crucial.
-The option for temporary pick walls and stacking pick bins on aisle ends can also help to mitigate increases in stock and order volumes.
+The correct warehousing and picking bin setups are crucial for preventing these problems.
+The option for temporary pick walls and stacking pick bins on aisle ends can also help mitigate increases in stock and order volumes.

-Similarly, you can help your packing staff with easy-to-assemble boxes, as well as using suitable packaging that helps to minimise the required void fill.
+Similarly, you can help your packing staff with easy-to-assemble boxes and suitable packaging that minimises the required void fill.
 Both of these can help reduce fulfilment times.

 Staff and training